Top: The Harimandir Sahib, Golden Temple, of Sikh Dharma

 alphabet to phonetically represent many, if not all, languages.

 "Guru Angad, the second Sikh Master, invented the Gurmukhi script.
 Guru Nanak named Guru Angad to succeed him as the Guru for the Sikhs in 1539.
 Gurmukhi means "from the mouth of the Guru."
 The Gurmukhi script accomplished something very special.
 It allowed people to be able to read and pronounce the songs written by Guru Nanak.
 Up until that point in history, the dialect spoken by Guru Nanak and his contemporaries had no written equivalent.
 Written languages were reserved for the powerful, the wealthy, and the high-castes.
 There was no writing or reading based on the common language.
+(See Most Common Words In Siri Guru Granth Sahib.
+See Siri Guru Granth Sahib Transliterated.)

 THE GURMUKHI ALPHABET

--- Hari Singh Khalsa
+as the effect of the Word-Sound." -- Hari Singh Khalsa

 Gurmukhi was developed to be a very precise phonetic language.
-By learning to pronounce Gurmukhi, people could not only learn to read and pronounce the songs written by Guru Nanak; they could also learn how to pronounce the songs that Guru Nanak had preserved during his life from other masters and sages, even if those songs were in a completely different language.
+By learning to pronounce Gurmukhi, people could not only learn to read and pronounce the songs written by Guru Nanak, they could also learn how to pronounce the songs that Guru Nanak had preserved during his life from other masters and sages, even if those songs were in a completely different language.
 The purpose of Gurmukhi was not to simply represent the common language of the time, but to allow people to read and sing sacred songs in other languages as well.

 Why did this phonetic language develop?
 And what does it have to do with the Shabad Guru – the Guiding Sound of Wisdom?